llamerada-jp/libwebrtc/README.md

-# libwebrtc
+# libwebrtc for DataChannel
-It is a build program of WebRTC native library from Chromium.
+It is a building program of WebRTC native library from Chromium.
+This building program configured for only enable DataChannel without multimedia features.
 The purpose of this repository is making easy to use WebRTC native library by sharing pre-compiled libraries.

 Build sequence of program is based on below documents.